MathsandDataNYU/web/content/seminar.md

 respectively.
 The effectiveness of the proposed 1-Wasserstein distances, and contrast with the more commonly used WMD between empirical frequency estimates, is illustrated by an analysis of an IMDB movie reviews data set.

+#### <a name='roughgarden'></a> Tim Roughgarden: Smoothed Analysis of Online Learning

+We consider a smoothed model of online learning: at each time step the learning algorithm chooses a hypothesis h from a class H, an adversary then selects a point of the domain, and finally nature slightly perturbs the adversary's choice.
+The goal of the learning algorithm is to minimize regret with respect to the best hypothesis of H in hindsight.
+Without perturbations (i.e., with a worst-case adversary), the feasibility of achieving vanishing regret is controlled by the finiteness of the Littlestone dimension of H.  Unfortunately, even one-dimensional threshold functions have infinite Littlestone dimension.
+We show that in our smoothed model, good regret guarantees are instead controlled by the VC dimension of the hypothesis class, a parameter historically associated with batch (non-online) learning that is generally much smaller than the Littlestone dimensions (e.g., the VC dimension of bounded-degree multivariate polynomial threshold functions is finite).
+Our main technical tool is a novel coupling that, in effect, reduces the setting of a smoothed adaptive adversary to the much simpler setting of an oblivious adversary (with all data points distributions chosen in advance).

+Joint work with Nika Haghtalab and Abhishek Shetty, based on work appearing in NeurIPS '20 and FOCS '21.